erdemarslan/GSMSim/README.md

 Method Name |Return   |Notes :-------|:-------:|:-----------------------------------------------:|
 initCall()|bool|Init call function.
-If you want to use other methods correctly, add your code this method. call(char* phone_number)|bool|
+If you use other methods correctly, add your code this method. call(char* phone_number)|bool|
 answer()|bool|
 hangoff()|bool|